 LAN packets may optionally contain class of service (CoS) information (802.1p information), which may be used to specify packets that are time critical.
-Queue space is reserved in the converter to allow frames with a "high" 802.1p CoS priority setting (configurable in firmware beginning July 2008 or >=6 on older firmware) to bypass existing frames waiting to be transmitted to the DS3/E3.
+In certain firmware, queue space is reserved in the converter to allow frames with a "high" 802.1p CoS priority setting to bypass existing frames waiting to be transmitted to the DS3/E3.
 This allows voice and other high-priority traffic to experience low-latency transmission.